 2. Take a relaxing morning walk around The Phoenix Zoo

-Phoenix is home to a great little zoo which stands out for its’ beautiful landscaping, easy walkability, and great diversity of animals.
-Plan your visit in the early morning hours before it gets too hot and crowded, especially during the extreme summer months (the zoo conveniently opens at 7am July-August).
-Grab a coffee (Starbucks is available) and enjoy a light, leisurely morning workout, surrounded by beautiful desert landscaping and all your favorite animals.
+Phoenix is home to a great little zoo which stands out for its’ beautiful landscaping, easy walkability, and diversity of animals.
+Plan your visit in the early morning before it gets too hot and crowded, especially during the extreme summer months.
+Conveniently, the zoo opens at 7am July-August.
+Grab a coffee (Starbucks is available) and enjoy a light, leisurely morning workout surrounded by beautiful desert landscaping and all your favorite animals.
 More info on the Phoenix Zoo.

 3. Cool off at a waterpark